 Marshmallow and pretzel shapes.
 Children love craft projects and this activity is appropriate for most children.
 They can get very creative at discovering how many shapes they can make by simply hooking things together.

 Objective: How many shapes can be created with the provided materials?

 Directions: Show the child how to connect the pretzel and marshmallows to create shapes, using the marshmallow as the meeting point of two pretzels.
 Have the children count the sides and points to categorize the shapes (square, triangle, etc.)

 Extra Engagement: When a child masters simple shapes, extend the concept by creating 3D shapes.

 These activities are just a starting point!
 Conducting these 4 basic activities will lead to many more questions from curious minds.
 While children are investigating, ask them questions about their interests.
 Use these interests to lead the child into the next activities.
 If an activity is too difficult for a child, ask yourself what the child doesn’t know that is keeping them from participating in the activity.
 Provide the child the knowledge that they are missing and let them continue investigating.
 Remember that STEM is everywhere!
 If a child has a question about the world we live in, there is likely a STEM activity you can do to investigate it.

-To learn more, a STEM course is available with enrollment in the Intermediate Childcare program.
+To learn more, a STEM course is available with enrollment in the Intermediate Nanny certification program.